yugiohfi/yugiohswap/SPECIFICATIONS.md

 uint256 currencyAmount = tokenAmount.mul(currencyReserve) / tokenReserve.sub(amount);
 ```

-where `currencyAmount` is the amount of currency that needs to be sent to NiftySwap for the given `tokenAmount` of token $i$ added to the liquidity.
+where `currencyAmount` is the amount of currency that needs to be sent to YuGiOhSwap for the given `tokenAmount` of token $i$ added to the liquidity.
 Rounding errors could lead to a smaller value of `currencyAmount` than expected, favoring the new liquidity provider, hence we add `1` to the amount that is required to be sent if a rounding error occurred.

 Inversely, if a rounding error occurred when calculating the `currencyAmount`, the amount of liquidity tokens to be minted will favor the new liquidity provider instead of existing liquidity providers, which is undesirable.
 To compensate, we calculate the amount of liquidity token to mint to new liquidity provider as follow ;